-These sets can be checked out by any adult library member, including individuals representing schools, preschools, childcare centers, homeschooling cooperatives, and other groups.
-Members need to be at least 18 years old to check out these kits.
+These sets can be checked out by any adult library customer, including individuals representing schools, preschools, childcare centers, homeschooling cooperatives, and other groups.
+Library customers need to be at least 18 years old to check out these kits.

 How does kit checkout work

 Using this form to check out kits is somewhat different than placing holds through our catalog.

 For traditional library holds, library customers place their name on the list and wait their turn for the materials to become available.
 By using this form to request a kit, library customers are able to schedule a specific checkout date in advance for these kits.
 Requests can be made up to sixty (60) days in advance.